 What Food Items Should You Be Buying at Costco?

 Food is the clear driving force bringing shoppers to Costco.
 Here are a few food items that offer fantastic savings at the warehouse store that you don’t want to miss out on during your next visit.

 One food category you don’t want to skip out on at Costco is the dairy section.
 While this section may be freezing cold, it is worth braving the impressive walk-in fridges in order to enjoy the savings inside.

 “Very often Costco will have far better unit prices on things like eggs, cheese, and butter, especially if you’re looking at premium brands like Kerrygold, compared to standard grocery stores,” Ramhold said.
-“Plus the Kirkland Signature brand offers excellent quality items with a greater value as well; for instance, at a regular grocery store, you may pay $8 to $11 for 8 ounces of brie, or nearly $18 for 13.2 ounces.
-But at Costco, you can get 21.16 ounces (or 1.32 pounds) of brie for around $10.”
+“Plus the Kirkland Signature brand offers excellent quality items with a greater value as well.”

-Costco may not have the same selection of drinks as Walmart or Target, but they do offer a pretty wide selection nonetheless.
+Costco may not have the same selection of drinks as Walmart or Target, but it does offer a pretty wide selection nonetheless.
 While the Costco drink packs are heavy, if you can manage to get them into your cart, they feature some amazing savings.

 “Whether you want soda, water, juice, tea, or even non-dairy kinds of milk, the odds are good that Costco has unbeatable values on these items,” Ramhold said.
 “When it comes to drinks like almond milk, you can expect to pay around $3 for a 64-ounce carton at grocery stores — that’s two quarts; at Costco, you can get 12 quarts for $15.
 That’s roughly $1.25 per carton.”